LeanKhan/send-todos/README.md

 [x] It should be able to render todos you added

 [ ] Todos should be added with to, from, created and completed fields

-[ ] Users record should be created as

 [ ] It should render sent todos by user

 [ ] It should render received todos by user

 ---- v0.2

-[ ] Should be able to verify person sending the todo
+[ ] Users record should be created as they create their first todo

+[ ] Users should verify their emails first tho before the todos are saved (?) or sent